Schizophreniform Disorder

 Schizophreniform disorder causes symptoms of schizophrenia, but the symptoms last only 1 to 6 months.

-As in schizophrenia, people with schizophreniform disorder have symptoms such as delusions, hallucinations, disorganized thinking and speech, and bizarre and inappropriate motor behavior (including catatonia) that indicate loss of contact with reality.
-(See also Introduction to Schizophrenia and Related Disorders.)
+As in schizophrenia, a diagnosis of schizophreniform disorder requires at least 2 of the following: positive symptoms including delusions, hallucinations, disorganized thinking and speech, and bizarre and inappropriate behavior (including catatonia) or negative symptoms.

 Because of this similarity, doctors carefully assess how long psychotic symptoms have been present.
 If they last longer than a month but resolve within 6 months after they begin, a schizophreniform disorder is diagnosed.
 However, doctors must rule out any temporary psychosis that might be the result of a substance use disorder or another medical condition.